 Can Higher Coking Coal Prices Give a New Boost to Chinese Steel Prices?

-Australia is the world’s biggest coking coal exporter and is China’s largest supplier.
+A recent CNBC article states that Australia is the world’s biggest coking coal exporter and therefore, China’s largest supplier.
 The recent disruptions are forcing China to look for alternative supplies such as Russia, Mongolia or Indonesia.
 In addition, China won’t import more coking from North Korea as a punishment to recent North Korean missile tests.

 Higher coking coal prices translate into higher input costs, particularly in China.
 Chinese steel prices set the floor for international steel prices, a topic that we discussed recently.
 Steel buyers should monitor the recent surge in coking coal prices closely since steelmakers will potentially pass on the increase to consumers, giving a boost to weakening steel prices in China.